skenkare6/ee464_diagnosing_errors/sandbox/Canyon_Scripts/README.txt

 How to run the script:

-Make sure you're in the Canyon_Scripts folder that this readme is in
+Make sure you've placed Canyon_Scripts folder in root of AnomalyDetection /anomalyDetection/AnomalyDetection/Canyon_Scripts

 Run python3 rscript.py